ngc2244/SEAC4RS-IDL/README.md

 Instructions for set up:
 1. You will need to include a line in your idl_startup.pro that defines the !SEAC4RS system variable.
+This is done using the following syntax:
+SEAC4RS = '/home/username/yourpath/SEAC4RS'
+DefSysV, '!SEAC4RS',Exists=Exists
+if (not Exists ) then DefSysV,'!SEAC4RS',SEAC4RS

+You may also want to add this path to the default IDL search path using Pref_Set, 'IDL_PATH', Expand_Path('+!SEAC4RS/IDL/', /All_Dirs ) + SEP + '<IDL_DEFAULT>', /Commit

 2. Also you need to update IDL/gamap2/gamap_util/ctm_read_planeflight.pro as below: